newlandsvalley/musicrest/README.markdown

 #### _Web Front End_

 There is no web front end included within this project.
-However [tradtunedb](http://tradtunedb.org.uk/) uses musicrest as a backend service.
+However [tradtunedb](http://tradtunedb.org.uk/) and [tunebank-frontend](http://tradtunedb.org.uk:8604/) use musicrest as a backend service.

 ### _Build and Deploy_

 #### _Source Code_

 Code is written in scala 2.11.7 and built with sbt.

 ```
    "io.spray"            %   "spray-can_2.11"     % "1.3.4",
    "io.spray"            %   "spray-routing_2.11" % "1.3.4",